cgeoga/GriddedKernelMatrices.jl/README.md

 # example solve:
 isapprox(M_ref\v, M_fast\v, rtol=1e-8) # < 10 iterations, so < 20 FFTs.
 ```
 There is analogous functionality for one-dimensional lattice data.

-**Note:** this code is early in development and was put together mostly for one
-specific application that I have in mind.
-While it is plenty useful already,
-please open issues if there is functionality you would like that is missing.
+See the tests
+for more demonstrations.